 Q: What's the best way to roast a leg of lamb?

-Q: How to I know when my leg of lamb is done?
+Q: How do I know when my leg of lamb is done?

 Doneness levels for lamb are pretty much the same as for beef:

-- 120°F (rare): Bright red and slippery on the interior.
+- 120°F or 49°C (rare): Bright red and slippery on the interior.
 Abundant intramuscular fat has yet to soften and render.

-- 130°F (medium-rare): The meat has begun to turn pink, and is significantly firmer, juicier, moister, more tender, and beefier than either rare or medium meat.
+- 130°F or 54°C (medium-rare): The meat has begun to turn pink, and is significantly firmer, juicier, moister, more tender, and beefier than either rare or medium meat.

-- 140°F (medium): Solid rosy pink, and quite firm to the touch.
+- 140°F or 60°C (medium): Solid rosy pink, and quite firm to the touch.
 Still moist, but verging on dry.
 Fat is fully rendered at this stage, delivering plenty of beefy flavor.

-- 150°F (medium-well): Pink, but verging on gray.
+- 150°F or 66°C (medium-well): Pink, but verging on gray.
 Moisture level drops precipitously, Chewy, fibrous texture.
 Fat has fully rendered, and has begun to collect outside the steak, carrying away flavor with it.

-- 160°F (well done): Dry, gray, and lifeless.
+- 160°F or 71°C (well-done): Dry, gray, and lifeless.
 Moisture loss is up to 18%, and fat is completely rendered.
-What once was lamb, now is dust.
+What was once lamb is now dust.

 And just like with beef, I personally recommend cooking to at least medium rare—it's hot enough that the abundant fat in the meat begins to melt, lubricating and flavoring the meat.
 Rare lamb is tougher and less flavorful.